klever-io/klv-bridge-eth-go/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Suggest a new feature for mx-bridge-eth-go
+about: Suggest a new feature for klv-bridge-eth-go
 title: "[FEAT]"
 labels: enhancement
 assignees: ''